KinimodK/html_introduction/README.md

 # html_introduction
-HTML introduction repository with some basic HTML concepts.
+HTML introduction repository with some basic HTML concepts and functionalities.